No evidence that Russia has taken steps to help any candidate in 2020, intelligence official tells Congress

 The latest list of briefers, provided to Congress on Tuesday morning, included Evanina in lieu of Grenell.

-Trump has long chafed at notions that Russia has interfered in or sought to intervene in the election, dating back to his pique at the U.S. intelligence community’s unanimous conclusion that Moscow took steps to aide his election in 2016.
+Trump has long chafed at notions that Russia has interfered in or sought to intervene in the election, dating back to his pique at the U.S. intelligence community’s unanimous conclusion that Moscow took steps to aid his election in 2016.

 “There is another Russia, Russia, Russia meeting today,” Trump tweeted Tuesday morning.
-“It is headed up by corrupt politician [House Intelligence Committee Chairman] Adam ‘Shifty’ Schiff, so I wouldn’t expect too much!”
+“It is headed up by corrupt politician [House Intelligence Committee Chairman] Adam “Shifty” Schiff, so I wouldn’t expect too much!”

 Schiff tweeted in response: “Mr. President, you are wrong.
 As usual.
 Today’s briefing for all House Members focuses on the threat of foreign interference in our election.
 The briefers are agency heads and senior officials.
 They are your own people.
 We will insist on the truth, whether you like it or not.”